Skip to main content

 API keys are masked in the output.
 Only non-sensitive settings (provider, model) appear in plaintext.

 With just one credential env var set (e.g. ANTHROPIC_API_KEY), running praisonai chat without --model now picks the matching default automatically.
 You only need --model to override or to mix providers in one session.
+On first run, the same resolved model is validated by the onboarding gate.

 By default praisonai setup finishes by running a one-shot Agent.start(...) to confirm your key and model work.
 If you’re setting up offline or in CI where the smoke test would fail, pass --no-verify.